 If I am arriving late?
 What if I need to leave early?

 Gate 8 will only be open the hours above.
-If you are arriving to pick up or drop off your child outside of these times, use the Zoo’s main entrance.
-Once inside the Zoo, you must check your child in or out with staff in the Brown Education Center (BEC) office.
+If you are arriving to pick up or drop off your child outside of these times, please call our staff at 713-533-6739.
+All camper pick-up and drop-off will occur through Gate 8.
 If checking out early, please allow extra time to find parking and for your camper to return from Zoo grounds back to our building.

 Where should I park?